Pawnee National Grasslands

 Trips are subject to these Terms & Conditions.

-Most birders come to the Pawnee Grasslands to find the resident breeding species including Ferruginous and Swainson’s Hawks, Golden Eagle, Prairie Falcon, Burrowing Owl, Mountain Plover, Say’s Phoebe, Rock Wren, Lark Bunting, McCown’s and Chestnut-collared Longspur, and Brewer’s and Cassin’s Sparrows.
+Most birders come to the Pawnee Grasslands in the spring and summer to find the resident breeding species including Swainson’s Hawks, Golden Eagle, Prairie Falcon, Burrowing Owl, Mountain Plover, Lark Bunting, McCown’s and Chestnut-collared Longspur, and Brewer’s and Cassin’s Sparrows.

 The Pawnee Grasslands are one of the most important nesting areas in the world for Mountain Plover.
 McCown's Longspurs are easy to find during the summer and it's usually possible to find the less common Chestnut-collared Longspur which prefers more restricted areas of shorter grass.